dagger/dagger/docs/current/guides/252029-build-local-images.md

 There are a number of situations where you might want to build container images for local use - for example, for quick prototyping, development or testing on your own computer, or in air-gapped environments without network access.

-There are two possible approaches to building container images for local use with Dagger, although  the first one is recommended.
+There are two possible approaches to building container images for local use with Dagger, although only the first one is recommended.
 This tutorial describes them both in detail.

 ## Requirements